DPDP Act 2023 Compliance Deadlines & Enforcement Dates (India)

 The Digital Personal Data Protection Act, 2023 is not a future concern.
 It is a legislative instrument with Presidential assent, published rules, and a regulatory apparatus under construction.
+The Act is already in force.
+The DPDP Rules took effect on 13 November 2025, and the enforcement date for penalties is expected to be May 2027.
 Organisations that treat it as a distant event will find themselves in remediation mode when enforcement begins.

 This timeline maps every material date in the DPDP enforcement roadmap.
 Print it.
 Share it with your legal counsel.
 Build your project plan around it.